 - Poor vision or hearing.

-- Disrupted emotional functioning.
+- Disrupted emotions.
 (Depression, personality changes, anxiety, etc.)

 These problems harm the victims.
 But they can also have lasting impacts on families.